St3451/readthedocs_tmp/docs/source/usage.rst

    format and structure of the input and output data.

-Prallel processing on mulitple cohorts
+Prallel processing on multiple cohorts
 --------------------------------------

 Oncodrive3D can be run in parallel on multiple cohorts using `nextflow <https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/#introduction>`_: